Connected Factory Quick Start Pre-flight Your Factory Code In The Lab

 Note We recommend that you work in the lab with the same kind of fixture that you’ll be using in the factory, such as Electric Imp’s impFactory™ appliance.
 This allows you to better understand the physical positioning of fixtures and DUTs.

 In the factory, DUTs are newly assembled units that are ready for testing and, if the tests pass, blessing.
-In the lab, your DUTs might be hand-assembled units made specifically for testing or units that have come off the assembly line but have not yet been blessed.
+In the lab, your DUTs might be hand-assembled units made specifically for firmware testing or units that have come off the assembly line but have not yet been blessed.

 Test Production Device Groups are created and worked with in impCentral’s Test Zone.
 You can select the Test Zone using the switch in the navbar:

-Production 1.0), and select the application firmware deployment that you promoted in Step 1:
+TEST PD), and select the application firmware deployment that you promoted in Step 1:

-Now power up a DUT, align its photosensor with the fixture’s BlinkUp transmitter, and trigger BlinkUp.
+Now power up a DUT, align its photo-sensor with the fixture’s BlinkUp transmitter, and trigger BlinkUp.

 Unsuccessfully blessed DUTs can be re-used in further testing as they are.
 Successfully test-blessed devices can also be re-used, but you will need to unbless them first.
 This can be achieved by selecting My Development Devices from the devices menu (), and then locating your test-blessed device(s).
 For each one you want to unbless, click Delete under MANAGE.
 Deleting removes a device from your account; in the case of test-blessed devices, it also returns them to an unblessed state ready to be re-blessed with your test fixture.
 You will be asked in a pop-up to confirm your decision: click on the Delete button to do so.

 When a DUT first connects to the impCloud, it checks whether it is running the most up-to-date version of impOS™ that it has been permitted to run.
 If an impOS update is available, this will be downloaded and installed now: the status LED will go solid green for the duration of the upgrade process.
-This is not an indication that blessing was a success — the DUT has not yet downloaded and executed your factory firmware.
+This is not an indication that blessing was a success — the DUT has not yet downloaded and executed your DUT firmware.

-Note If you are private impCloud customer, you will need to use your own BlinkUp web app in development mode.
+Note If you are private impCloud customer, you will need to use your own BlinkUp app in development mode.

-Test-blessed devices cannot be immediately re-blessed, so if a DUT appears to be failing after it has already been successfully blessed, check that it is not still blessed — or that an attempt to unbless it (see ‘Re-testing DUTs’, above) was not successful.
+Test Production Devices cannot be immediately re-blessed, so if a DUT appears to be failing after it has already been successfully blessed, check that it is not still blessed — or that an attempt to unbless it (see ‘Re-testing DUTs’, above) was not successful.

 The following features are part of the connected factory process functionality and so made available for lab-based factory tests too.
 However, they are optional and are not required for testing or for production.

 impCentral provides two event-triggered webhooks which you can use to connect the factory process to your own record-keeping systems.
 These webhooks are configured on a per-Device Group basis.
-In the test environment, they are only available to Test Production Device Groups.
+In the Test Zone, they are only available to Test Production Device Groups.
 Webhooks are configured in the chosen Test Production Device Group’s settings: navigate to your Product’s list of Test Production Device Groups, then click on Settings under MANAGE for the required group.